PGA - Scoring Average Confidence Intervals (No R)

 Single Mean Confidence Intervals

 There are two different ways of calculating the confidence interval for a single mean.
+How we determine which of the two methods to use is based on the sample size and whether or not the population standard deviation is known.

 t-interval for single means